ClemensPilz/nachhilfe.wien.frontend/README.md

 ### Prerequisites
 Ensure you have the following installed:
-- Vite3: A fast build tool and framework for modern web development.
+- Vite: A fast build tool and framework for modern web development.
 - Node.js: A JavaScript runtime that allows executing JavaScript code outside of a web browser.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.